Part of Me (Katy Perry song): Background and release

-"Part of Me" was written by Perry herself, Dr. Luke, Brian E. Smith, Bonnie McKee, and Max Martin during the 2010 Teenage Dream writing sessions, which also produced the Hot 100 number-one singles "California Gurls", "Teenage Dream" and "Last Friday Night (T.G.I.F.)."
+Katy Perry wrote "Part of Me" with Dr. Luke, Bonnie McKee, and Max Martin during the 2010 Teenage Dream writing sessions, which also produced the Hot 100 number-one singles "California Gurls", "Teenage Dream" and "Last Friday Night (T.G.I.F.)."
+Cirkut also helped produce the track with Luke and Martin.
 Perry and McKee had been casual friends prior to Perry's request for her help with a song that Perry had been writing called "Part of Me".
 According to Rolling Stone, McKee stayed up all night writing the lyrics.
 When Perry was presented the song, she shouted "We're buying you a car!" by the time she heard the third line.

 Perry recorded a demo of the track that leaked in full on December 30, 2010.
 The song was rumored to be a leftover cut from her Teenage Dream recording sessions, and fans speculated that the track might be included in an as-yet-unconfirmed re-release of the LP.
 This re-release was confirmed in January 2012, when Perry announced through her official website that the album would contain all twelve songs from the original album, plus three new songs and a remix, and would be released on March 26, 2012.
 Perry's press release stated: "This is the complete story of Teenage Dream.
 It was an incredible honor to tie the King of Pop's Billboard Hot 100 record, but I'm moving forward and had a few things left to get off my chest.
 So this is the complete special edition of my album for my fans."

 On February 13, 2012, "Part of Me" received an official release as the lead single from the album's re-release.
 Perry had planned all along to release the song on the deluxe edition of the album rather than the original, as it did not fit that album's composition.
 On February 11, two days before its worldwide premiere, the song was leaked for a second time with a reworked production and slightly changed lyrics.
 "Part of Me" was released to most iTunes stores worldwide on February 18, 2012, following her performance at the 54th Grammy Awards.
 In the United States, "Part of Me" was sent to contemporary radio playlists on February 21, 2012.
 The song was released in England, Scotland, Wales, France, and Ireland on March 18, 2012 under the digital download and CD single formats.
 Perry revealed via Twitter that all profits raised from the sales of the single would be donated to MusiCares.
 The photograph by Mary Ellen Matthews that was used on the single cover was part of a photographic essay for Perry's appearance in episode 710 of the television program Saturday Night Live.